urbit/old-doc/reference/hoon/library/2eC.md

 ::
 ```

-Parser generator: from an associative list of characters or character ranges to
+Parser generator.
+From an associative list of characters or character ranges to
 rules, construct a map, and parse tapes only with rules associated with a range
 the tape's first character falls in.

 ---

 ###++stir

+Parse repeatedly

 ```
 ++  stir                                                ::  parse repeatedly